goessner/v2/README.md

-# v2 - A Minimalistic Performant 2D Vector Class
+# v2 - A Minimalistic 2D Vector Class

 v2 is not really a class, but merely a creator function generating plain javascript objects.
 So `v2(3,4)` creates the plain object `{x:3,y:4}`.
 Then v2 also serves as a `namespace` holding a